Transport in Downend & Bromley Heath

 We received a large number of responses to our consultation on the proposal from residents of cutting back the grass verge, moving the pavement back and widening the road to create a left hand filter lane into Bromley Heath Road to ease the traffic flow.
 Several other suggestions were received and are being considered.

 The road works for the Rapid Transit Scheme (bus route) along the A4174 Ring Road had a major impact on traffic along Bromley Heath Road.
-In view of this the consultation has been put on hold until the work is complete.
+In view of this the consultation was put on hold until the work is complete and traffic patterns have returned to normal.
 The responses to the proposal will then be reconsidered.

 South Gloucestershire Council will only consider this proposal if there is significant local support, so it’s up to you to let us know your views.
 We can be contacted on email@example.com.

 Sandringham Avenue was resurfaced some time ago, followed by Glendale, a section of Queensholm Crescent and the top section of Church Lane.
 Subsequent damage in Church Lane, caused by lorries delivering to the building site at the top of the road, will be rectified at their expense.
 Quakers Road, from the junction of Bromley Heath Road to Queensholm Crescent, was re-surfaced following major work by Bristol Water.
 A table top crossing has been installed outside Bromley Heath Schools and the remainder of Quakers Road has been resurfaced.
 A speed limit of 20mph exists past the schools.

 We regularly patrol the Parish to locate and identify potholes and these are reported to South Gloucestershire Council who are responsible for the state of our roads and for repairing potholes.
 Potholes can be reported direct to South Gloucestershire Council on their dedicated pothole web page – under ‘P’ on the A-Z list at www.southglos.gov.uk.